Joseba-Bermejo/nba-vs-euroleague-defense/README.md

 ### Hypothesis

-Over the last 10 years, the rise in average 3-point attempts (av3PA) has not lowered 3-point percentage (3P%) in the NBA or EuroLeague, in fact, 3P% has improved year-over-year.
+Despite the rise in average 3-point attempts (av3PA) over the past decade, 3-point shooting accuracy (3P%) in both the NBA and EuroLeague has remained stable, or even improved, year over year.

 ### Data Sources